Volkswagen: 1948–1961: Icon of post-war West Germany

 In the later 1960s, as worldwide demand for the Beetle began to diminish, a variety of successor designs were proposed and in most cases rejected by management.

-From 1948, Volkswagen became an important element, symbolically and economically, of West German regeneration.
-Heinrich Nordhoff (1899–1968), a former senior manager at Opel who had overseen civilian and military vehicle production in the 1930s and 1940s, was recruited to run the factory in 1948.
-In 1949, Major Hirst left the company—now re-formed as a trust controlled by the West German government and government of the State of Lower Saxony.
-The "Beetle" sedan or "peoples' car" Volkswagen is the Type 1.
-Apart from the introduction of the Volkswagen Type 2 commercial vehicle (van, pick-up, and camper), and the VW Karmann Ghia sports car, Nordhoff pursued the one-model policy until shortly before his death in 1968.
+From 1948 onwards, Volkswagen became an important element, symbolically and economically, of West German regeneration.
+Heinrich Nordhoff, a former senior manager at Opel who had overseen civilian and military vehicle production in the 1930s and 1940s, was recruited to run the factory in 1948.
+In 1949, Major Hirst left the company, which had been reformed as a trust controlled by the West German government and the government of the state of Lower Saxony.
+Apart from the introduction of the Volkswagen Type 2 commercial vehicle (van, pick-up, and camper) and the Karmann Ghia sports car, Nordhoff pursued a "one-model" policy of focusing on the Type 1 "Beetle" sedan until shortly before his death in 1968.

-Volkswagens were first exhibited and sold in the United States in 1949 but sold only two units in America that first year.
+Volkswagens were first exhibited and sold in the United States in 1949, but sold only two units in the region that first year.
 On entry to the US market, the VW was briefly sold as a Victory Wagon.
-Volkswagen of America was formed in April 1955 to standardise sales and service in the United States.
+In April 1955, Volkswagen of America was formed to standardise sales and service in the US.
 Production of the Type 1 Volkswagen Beetle increased dramatically over the years, the total reaching one million in 1955.

 The UK's first official Volkswagen importer, Colborne Garages of Ripley, Surrey, started business with importing parts for the models brought home by soldiers returning from Germany.